sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 8.)
-Register new PHP -> browse to "php_cgi.exe" and double-click.
+Next, open IIS as an admin -> PHP Manager -> Register new PHP version -> "PHP" -> "php_cgi"

+  - Then, stop and start the server (refresh).

 <p>
 </p>
 <p>